You probably have a first aid kit in your home to handle life's minor bumps and bruises. But are you prepared for a dental emergency?

-Toothache - rinse mouth with warm water.
+Rinse mouth with warm water.
 Use dental floss to remove any food trapped between the teeth, then rinse.
 If there's swelling, place an ice pack or cold compress on the outside of the cheek (20 minutes on, 20 minutes off).
 Do not use heat.
 An aspirin or aspirin substitute may be taken orally to relieve pain.
 Do not place directly on gum tissue as this may result in a burn.
 See your dentist as soon as possible.

-Object wedged between teeth - try to remove the object with dental floss, and then rinse vigorously with water to remove any remaining particles.
+Try to remove the object with dental floss, and then rinse vigorously with water to remove any remaining particles.
 Do not try to remove it with a sharp or pointed instrument.
 If you can't remove it, see a dentist.

-Knocked out tooth - if possible, retrieve the tooth.
+If possible, retrieve the tooth.
 If it is a baby tooth, place it in a container of milk, salt water or the patient's saliva.
 If these are unavailable, use water.
 If it is a permanent tooth take care not to touch the root and carefully insert the tooth back in place.
 Go to the dentist immediately.

-Broken Tooth - gently clean dirt or debris from injured area with an antiseptic oral cleanser.
+Gently clean dirt or debris from injured area with an antiseptic oral cleanser.
 Place ice pack or cold compress on the face in the area of the injured tooth to minimize swelling.
 If the tooth has created a sharp edge, cover with paraffin (wax) to prevent lacerations to the gums or cheek.
 See a dentist immediately.

-Bitten lip or tongue - apply direct pressure to the bleeding area for 15 to 20 minutes using sterile gauze.
+Apply direct pressure to the bleeding area for 15 to 20 minutes using sterile gauze.
 Rinse with an oral cleanser to alleviate bleeding and clean the wound.
 If swelling is present, apply ice pack or cold compress.
 If bleeding continues, go to a hospital emergency room.